 What Will You Get From It?

-- Answers and ideas, which come from brainstorming with the group
+- Solutions and ideas, which come from brainstorming with the group

-- Tap into the experience and skills of others
+- Tap into the experience and skills of others, including the Facilitator

 - Increased confidence that you’ve made the right decisions and are taking the right actions to achieve your goals